QUESTIONS ABOUT CATHY & FRIENDS

 Is Cathy interested in writing for our site?
 No. I would prefer to spend any time I have to write contributing to my own site.
 I’m always flattered when someone offers, but I’m also never interested.

 Can I reprint a review or editorial from Indie Gamer Chick?
 I want to keep everything written by myself exclusive to this site, so please don’t copy or re-post anything done by me.
 If you need just a line or two for a blurb on your website or for promotional material, that’s fine, but not the full review please.
 If you want to re-post a Tales from the Dev Side editorial, contact the developer.
 If they say it’s okay, I have no problem.
+It’s their article, not mine.
+The same goes for Indie Gamer Guy’s reviews.
+If he gives you permission to reprint his stuff, I have no problem with it.

 Can I run a contest at Indie Gamer Chick?
 Yes, provided you assume all legal responsibility for the contest.
 You also have to provide all the prizes.
 All contests will be handled on a case-by-case basis.